Star Trek III: The Search for Spock: Development

+Besch had difficulty accepting that she had not been asked to reprise the role.
+In a letter she wrote to Bennett upon seeing the film, though, she told him she understood why Carol was left out and that she hoped they could use her in the future.
+The character would conspicuously never be mentioned again in the remaining Original Series films, though she was initially planned to be Kirk's love interest in the film Star Trek Generations.
+However, Paramount requested that she be replaced with a new character.
+Carol Marcus would eventually be referenced by Kirk as his pregnant girlfriend in the prequel series Star Trek: Strange New Worlds and as the Genesis device developer by Kathryn Janeway in an episode of Star Trek: Voyager.
+An alternate timeline version would appear in the film Star Trek Into Darkness, played by Alice Eve.
+Years after The Search for Spock, Besch would say that she was frustrated and disappointed that she was never able to complete the character's story arc with Kirk, particularly the opportunity to mourn their son's death together.

 The script was completed in six weeks.
 The production's estimated budget of $16 million was slightly larger than that of The Wrath of Khan, but still much less than Star Trek: The Motion Picture (1979).
 Since elements such as many sets and uniforms had been established, more money was available for special effects.
 Assistant producer Ralph Winter described the extra money as a "toybox" that allowed more leeway and "fun" in planning the scope of the film.